Sept 17, 2229

-Then he set an AI program to search for possible clues.
-It immediately categorized some sharp objects.
-"No sharp objects," thought Gill, and the Aivot removed those.
+He set an AI program to search for possible clues.
+It categorized some sharp objects.
+"No sharp objects," thought Gill and the Aivot removed those.

-After a minute Gill walked off, his Aivot mapping out a path directing him to the person he figured to be the most instrumental in solving this case.
-Entering a particularly run-down apartment complex, Gill walked to an elevator, got on, and pushed an icon on its touchpad.
+A minute later Gill walked off, and his Aivot mapped out a path.
+It directed him to the person he figured to be the most instrumental in solving this case.
+Entering a run-down apartment complex, Gill walked to an elevator, got on, and pushed an icon on its touchpad.
 The elevator descended one floor, and the doors opened.
 Getting off, he walked down a maze of corridors past many identical doors, except for the letters and numbers displayed on them.
 Stopping in front of apartment AU79, he touched the doorbell icon on a touchpad next to the door.

 "Yes, what do you want?"
-Came Keren Arwa's oddly accented voice through the door's speaker.
+Keren Arwa's odd accent came through the door's speaker.

 "Hello, I'm Gill Rune.
-I'm here to investigate the murder," he said, holding up his smartphone screen to the door's camera.
+I'm here to investigate your son's murder," he said holding up his smartphone screen to the door's camera.

 "Um, um...
-Give me a minute to check if your ID checks out."
+Give me a minute to see if your ID checks out."

-"Thank you," said Gill as he entered the apartment and looked about the room, his Aivot system identifying all potential threats; locations where someone might hide, where weapons could be hidden, sharp and blunt objects hard enough to do damage, heat sources, sources of metal.
-It searched to ID known weapon shapes, including attempting to identify bulges the pockets of clothes, but did not find any.
+"Thank you."
+Gill entered the apartment and looked about the room.
+His Aivot system identified all potential threats; locations where someone might hide, where weapons could be hidden, sharp and blunt objects hard enough to do damage, heat sources, sources of metal.
+It searched to ID known weapon shapes including attempting to identify bulges in the pockets of clothes, but it did not find any.